Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 The following sections contain additional informaiton.

 ## Before you begin

+You create and manage partitions in **Configuration > Service Manager**.
+Asset Management users can then work with assets within those partitions in **Service Management > Assets**.

 When accessing the Asset Management capabilities of Hornbill Service Manager as an admin, first make sure your user account has the correct role associated, and make sure your instance is enabled for partitions.